Human trafficking remains a local, national, and global issue.

 Several different estimates for the total number of human trafficking victims in Ohio exist.

-Ohio ranks fifth in the nation in the number of cases reported by state to the hotline.
+Ohio ranks sixth in the nation in the number of cases reported by state to the hotline.

 The data indicates that the most common venues for sex trafficking in Ohio are as follows: